Homeowner’s Insurance Deductible 101Blogs

 It is easier to be explained with an example.
 Let’s say your roof gets damaged and a claim for $5,000 will be filed.
 If your deductible is $1,000, you will be responsible to pay $1,000 and then your insurer will pay $4,000.
 If you have a percentage-based deductible of, let’s say, 1,5% of your home’s insured value (for instance, it’s $100,000), you will have to pay 1,5% of $150,000, which is $1,500.
 Your insurance company will cover the remaining $13,500.

-How your deductible impacts your homeowner’s insurance premium
+How your insurance deductible impacts your homeowner’s insurance premium

 Experienced specialists at Advantage Remodeling and Roofing, a roofing contractor in DFW, will gladly answer any questions you might have about deductibles.
 Call us at (214) 250-3975 to find out more!